andresfgc/P4-REMS/README.md

 User Stories are docummented inside the **REMS User Stories Project**

+* USER STORY: Sign Up, Sign In & Sign Out
+  * As a Site User/Site Admin I can create an account so that my team can see who creates and comments tickets.
+  * Accepante Criteria:
+    * Enable to Sign Up
+    * Enable to Sign In
+    * Enable to Sign Out

 * USER STORY: CRUD for Projects
   * As a Site User/Site Admin I can manage projects so that the project information can be reviewed and updated in real time.
   * Accepante Criteria: